skhiggins/ra_guide/README.md

 #### **Open-ended and multiple-choice with** **_other_** **option questions**

-HFCs produce an output file that gathers open-ended and _other_ responses.
-The objective of this file is to make easier to review all responses aiming to categorize them to facilitate data analysis.
+HFCs produce an output file that gathers open-ended and _other_ responses but you are encouraged to create your own versions.
+The objective of these files are to make easier to review all responses aiming to categorize them facilitating data analysis.

 **(1) Multiple-choice with _other_ option:**